 An employer is statutorily required to pay at least the minimum wage despite employment agreements that state wage terms are based on commissions or other potentially variable compensation; Acumen Insurance Group Inc v.
 Penner, 2013 CanLII 49493.
 Additionally, in some circumstances, such as where a employee was hired to perform certain duties for a certain level of pay but thereafter was assigned greater duties, the common law may require an employer to pay on the basis of quantum meruit (meaning what the job was truly worth, being the quantum or amount); Litemor Distributors (Edmonton) Ltd. v.
 Midwest Furnishings & Supplies Ltd. (c.o.b.
 Midwest Developments), 2005 ABQB 520.

-SFG Paralegal Services provides employment law services for clients, whether as employer or as employee, located in Thornhill, Aurora, Brampton, Toronto, Markham, among other places!
+SFG Paralegal Services provides employment law services for clients, whether as employer or as employee, located in Thornhill, Pickering, Whitby, Richmond Hill, Markham, among other places!

 Modification to the terms of an employee's compensation, position, duties, or other aspects of the employment relationship may give an employee the right to...Learn More

 If an employee fails to seek new employment within a reasonable period of time, or fails to keep proof of the effort, the employer may become excused from...Learn More

 A Guide to Understanding What Constitutes as a Wrongful Dismissal For Termination Without Proper Notice or Pay In Lieu of NoticeLearn More